 Modern clearcoats are urethane based products that rely on a chemical crosslinking process (polymerization) to cure the clearcoat.
 It works like this:

-The clearcoat is mixed with the hardener and polymerization begins.
+The clearcoat is mixed with the hardener and polymerization begin.
 You will have anywhere from 1-4hrs typically (check your tech sheet) to spray it once activated.
-This crosslinking network is used because it creates very strong film, cures fast and provides optimal holdout.
+This crosslinking network is used because it creates a very strong film, cures fast and provides optimal holdout.

 you can see that the clearcoat once cured will not only get its strength from adhesion, but also from the surrounding area.
 So as we can see below, modern clearcoats differ from old lacquer based products because lacquer does not cross-link.
 Lacquer also remains soluble when cross-linked urethane does not,